The following laboratories are currently accepting students (undergraduates and graduate students):

 Dr. May is a microbiologist but has taken on pilot project centered on characterizing microbial components that stimulate or antagonize nociception.

-Faculty Information: Derek Molliver, Ph.D., is an associate professor of Biomedical Sciences in COM.
+Faculty Information: Derek Molliver, Ph.D., associate professor of Biomedical Sciences in COM.

 His research focuses on molecular mechanisms by which neurotransmitter receptors alter functional properties of sensory neurons in chronic pain states.

-Faculty Information: Katherine Rudolph, P.T., Ph.D. is the director of the Motion Analysis Lab and associate professor of physical therapy.
+Faculty Information: Katherine Rudolph, P.T., Ph.D., director of the Motion Analysis Lab and associate professor of physical therapy.

 Her research interests focus on the neuromuscular control of locomotion with studies concerning patients with ACL deficiency and knee osteoarthritis.
 She has expertise in rehabilitation research and motor control.